Why Did My Site's Google Ranking Drop?

 or thousands.
 Don't do massive exchanges through automated programs that create link exchange

-directories on your site.
-They don't improve your rankings and are likely to reduce
+links.
+Such artificial links (ie. links you create yourself) don't improve your rankings and are likely to reduce

 Google's level of trust for your site.
 Trust is a term you will run into more and more as you